For many of us, we have to drive in areas where the air is less than fresh on a regular basis.

 Bosch Premium Cabin Air Filter

 It has a three-layer design to optimize filtration and stability.
-There is a hard support layer (including structural ribs) to protect the inner materials.
+There is a hard support layer to protect the inner materials.
 The second layer is the HEPA filter, which will stop microscopic contaminants entering your cabin.
-The last part is cotton that has been electrostatically charged.
+The last part is electrostatically charged cotton.

 Manufacturer’s Specifications and Feature List